 - Orange: Urgency, shocking, and threatening

 - Use orange paint to point out energized equipment or other running equipment

 - Mark areas of safety with green paint or areas in which first-aid equipment is present

 - Use blue shades to mark potential water hazards or informational products

 When looking to increase the safety of your warehouse or business, use paint as both a protective barrier and a deterrent.
 Use it to deter falls and prevent accidents and protect your consumers and employees by marking out specific areas of safety or hazard.
-If you are looking for more guidance regarding making your warehouse safer with professional paints, consider hiring a commercial paint contractor to help you get started.
+If you are looking for more guidance regarding making your warehouse safer with professional paints, consider hiring commercial painting contractors to help you get started.